 We forgot how to be human.
 We forgot what it means to be alive, and feel alive.
 We forgot how to value and treasure this beautiful and precious gift that is called life.
 We forgot how to enjoy and make the best of the present moment, the only moment that truly exists.

-We are so busy chasing after all sort of things, things that we believe will make us happy; living in a constant state of waiting – waiting for something magical to happen, waiting for our lives to begin, that we completely ignore the present moment.
+We are so busy chasing after all sorts of things, things that we believe will make us happy; living in a constant state of waiting – waiting for something magical to happen, waiting for our lives to begin, that we completely ignore the present moment.
 Eckhart Tolle says it so beautifully in his book, The Power of Now,

 “Most people treat the present moment as if it were an obstacle that they need to overcome.
 Since the present moment is life itself, it is an insane way to live.”